In a volunteer organization or non-profit, spreading the word on opportunities to connect and share is where social media shines.

 However, the time comes for communication engagement across multiple, social media accounts with communication valued for multiple community personas can seem a lot of effort.

 Two recommendations were made to Project Management Institute New York Chapter (PMINYC), where, I am both a card-carrying member of PMI and volunteer.
-The recommendations are easily applied to other organizations or an individual who wants to launch and manage their social media identity.
+Both recommendations are easily applied to other organizations or an individual who wants to launch and manage their social media identity.

 Communication has always been important, October’s PMINYC Seminar presents an opportunity for more people to see how and what information sharing through social media helps.